Updated August 2021

 Developers and IT security professionals have always been treated as two mutually exclusive groups by organizations, typically.
 Considering the amount of cyber-related leaks, hacks and privacy concerns of the modern information age, bridging this gap is of utmost importance.
 Integrating security into the development process from the ideation stage is paramount for the success of technology.
-In this blog post, we’ll discuss some common security concepts that developers can implement in their applications to protect their customers and data.
+In this blog post, we’ll discuss some common software security concepts that developers can implement in their applications to protect their customers and data from security risks.

 Method 1: Input validation